casper-network/docs/source/docs/casper/workflow/erc20-token-deployment-guide.md

 * `NODE_ADDRESS`: The address of the validator node to submit the deployment to.
 The address listed directs to a valid, online node, but this may change in the future.
 If this node does not respond, you can select another online peer from the list [here](https://testnet.cspr.live/tools/peers).
 Note that you'll need to replace the port with `7777` for most nodes, as well as will need to add `/rpc` to the end of the address.
 * `NETWORK_NAME`: The name of the network we'll be deploying to.
 By default we have the casper testnet chosen with `"casper-test"`.
 To deploy on the mainnet, we would change this to `"casper"`.

 As long as you generated the keys with the aforementioned command within your project's root folder, the paths to your keys should be the same as already written in the code.
-Otherwise you'll need to put in the alternate path to your keys here, on line `14`.
+Otherwise you'll need to put in the alternate path to your keys here, on line `X`.

 ```javascript
 const KEYS = Keys.Ed25519.parseKeyFiles(